Details of a Tummy Tuck Procedure

 Benefits and Risks

 The majority of patients are very satisfied with the appearance of their abdomen following tummy tuck surgery.
 While good results are usually achieved and complications are uncommon, it is important to understand the risks associated with surgery.
-Potential problems in the immediate postoperative period include but are not limited to bleeding and blood transfusion, fluid collections requiring drainage (seroma), infection, wound healing problems, and loss (necrosis) of the abdominal skin.
+Potential problems in the immediate postoperative period include but are not limited to bleeding that requires a blood transfusion, fluid collections requiring drainage (seroma), infection, wound healing problems, and loss (necrosis) of the abdominal skin.
 Long-term problems include chronic pain or numbness, contour irregularities or prominent scars.
 Rarely, life-threatening complications can arise during or after any operation.
 Dr. Andrade will discuss your specific risks and answer all of your questions during the consultation.

 Common Questions About Abdominoplasty (Tummy Tuck) Procedures